mjopenglsdl/small3d/BUILDING.md

 - Create a directory called *include* inside *deps* and copy the contents of the include directories of GLEW, Google Test, Vorbis and Portaudio there.
 - Create a directory called *lib* inside *deps* and copy the .a files from the lib directory of GLEW, the .a files from the Google Test build, the .a files from the Vorbis build (from inside *lib/.libs*) and the .a file from the Portaudio build (from inside *lib/.libs*) there.
 - GLM does not require compiling.
 Copy the contents of the *glm* directory from inside the distribution (it is another *glm* directory) to *deps/include*.
+- Build Freetype.
+You just need to run ./configure and make inside its archive directory.
+Copy the objs/.libs/libfreetype.a file to deps/lib.
+Copy the freetype include directory to deps/include.
+- Build bzip2.
+You just need to run make inside its archive directory.
+Then copy libbz2.a to deps/lib and bzlib.h to deps/include.

 In the end, the *deps* directory structure should look like this: